-In an idealized die the probabilities of the six possible outcomes are the same all the time, regardless of what happened in the previous throws.
+In an idealized die the probabilities of the six possible outcomes are always the same, irrespective of the results of previous throws.
 Macroscopically this simple system undergoes no change at all.
 That is, if we take the moving average of very many outcomes, we will have a flat line.
 In real-world processes the situation is different.
 There is change all the time and over all scales.
 Also, all events depend on each other.
 Dependence and change are closely related.
 We will see this relation later on (Digression 3.B).
 For now, we may take a note that dependence should not be interpreted as memory, as typically seen in literature, but as change.
 In particular, long-range dependence is not long-term memory but long-term change.